irinatu17/Art-of-Tea/README.md

 - to be able to be contacted by users through email if they have any special queries
 ### Design
 #### Framework
+- [Bootstrap](https://www.bootstrapcdn.com/), front-end framework is chosen for this project for its modern interface, ease of use and ability to be easily customized.
+It is used for creating features such as navbar, cards, forms, modals, as well as for its layout.
+- [JQuery](https://jquery.com/) is used for initializing some Bootstrap, as well as for custom functions, DOM manipulation.
 #### Colour Scheme
 #### Typography
+There are three fonts used across the project that I find a good combination:
+- [Open Sans](https://fonts.google.com/specimen/Open+Sans) used as the main body font, popular modern sans-serif typeface providing good readability.
+- [Marko One](https://fonts.google.com/specimen/Marko+One) - elegant, decarative and eye-catching font, used mostly for headings.
+- [Sawarabi Mincho](https://fonts.google.com/specimen/Sawarabi+Mincho) - clean and simple font, perfectly fit to the "Art of Tea" and "East culture" theme.
 #### Icons
+Icons are used widely, as they are good attention grabbers.
+They help users to find and scan content quickly and easily.
+Another advantage of using them is to help to break language barriers.
+They create more user-friendly experience for people with non-native English by giving the visual clue about the subject.
+- I used [FontAwesome](https://fontawesome.com/) as the main icon library across the project (e.g. for social media links, forms, cart, search and user icons in navigation and others).
+- Apart from that, I used some icons, specific to the tea world and East topic that were found in a free icons library [Flaticon](https://www.flaticon.com/).
 #### Further styling decisions
 ### Wireframes